givelotus/lotusd/README.md

 [![Lotus Logo](https://raw.githubusercontent.com/JustFragger/lotusd/master/doc/logo/LOTUS_BANNER.png)](https://www.givelotus.org)

-The goal of Bitcoin ABC is to create sound money that is usable by everyone in the world.
+The goal of Lotus is to create sound money that is usable by everyone in the world.
 We believe this is a civilization-changing technology which will dramatically increase human flourishing, freedom, and prosperity.
 The project aims to achieve this goal by implementing a series of optimizations and